About Netherurd Garden House

 No matter which apartment type you choose, you will be living in luxury with our amazing amenities.

-All our accessible self-apartments offer space, comfort and flexibility.
+All our accessible self-catering offer space, comfort and flexibility.
 When you arrive, you will be greeted by our welcome host and shown to your apartment where you can enjoy a cuppa and a little sweet treat from us!

 Deluxe one bed apartment